kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 Most of these checks are sent by Prow and represent statuses of jobs execution.

 The Guard workflow looks as follows:
-1. Fetch all required checks sent by Prow for a given PR that represent components build.
+1. Fetch all required checks sent by Prow for a given PR and commit SHA that represent components build.
 Guard filters checks by their names.
 In Kyma Prow configuration, there is a convention for job names.
 For example, every component job name for master branch starts with `pre-master-kyma-components-`.
 2. If any status is marked as failed, the integration job fails to reduce the number of provisioned clusters and VMs.